irisimik/MUIC-CMM678-Website/README.md

 ![EventPage](gitimg/page_board.jpg)

 ## Highlights
+ - Used cloudflare zero-trust solution to ensure secure HTTPS connection.
  - Announcing "Rubnong" groups number to freshmen using student ID based authentication.
  - Pairing seniors with freshmen as part of the "Secret Hug" event, aimed to help new students navigate their first year at MUIC.
  - Coordinating "Gift Exchange" events.
 Ensuring that the event runs smoothly using automated table partitioning algorithm and image upload system for gift identification, with email and student ID based authentication.